mschneider/solcpp/README.md

 # Dependencies

-These are the dependencies I installed on my development machine, while developing, other's might work.
+These are the dependencies I installed on my development machine, using homebrew, other versions might work.
 Please report if you get it to run on earlier versions.
+The CI runs the tests using a container built with the `Dockerfile` that packages all dependencies.

 - C++17
 - boost 1.76.0 [Boost]
 - cpr 1.7.2 [MIT]
 - curl 7.81.0 [MIT]
+- doctest 2.4.8 [MIT]
 - sodium 1.0.18 [ISC]
 - websocketpp 0.8.2 [BSD]
 - nlohmann-json 3.10.5 [MIT]